juanantoniofm/greaper/README.md

 so far there are only 2 modes, normal, y verbose.
 Verbose shows debug output, thats it.

+The output of the app is preceded always by a special prefix:

+	GREAP <LOGLEVEL> Error message

 ### file format chooser

 the first version supports apache logs, but as functionality expands, we need a way to clearly tell the tool which kind of log are we talking about.